List of Summit League champions: Cross country (men's)

 All current Summit members sponsor men's cross country except Denver and Omaha.

 Several former conference members did not continuously sponsor the sport while in the league.
 Northern Illinois never sponsored men's cross country while a Summit member.
 Cleveland State sponsored the sport when it joined, but dropped men's cross country after 1992.
 Wisconsin–Green Bay did not have a score in the 1982 cross country meet.
 Valparaiso did not participate in the 1984 cross country meet.
 UIC did not have a score in the 1986 cross country meet and Eastern Illinois did not participate.

 Cross country (women's)

 All current Summit members except Denver sponsor women's cross country.

 Among former conference members, the only one that never sponsored cross country while in the Summit was Northern Illinois.

 Football

-Football was sponsored by the conference from 1982–84.
+Football was sponsored by the conference from 1982 to 1984.
 Members of the conference went on to form the league now known as the Missouri Valley Football Conference.